 - Amazon SNS: This method requires the setup of the Amazon Simple Notification Service (SNS) API call from the USM Anywhere server.
 There is no limit to the number of Amazon SNS endpoint notifications sent.
 However, this method requires having an Amazon Web Services (AWS) account for setup and use.
 The Amazon SNS allows the first 1,000 email notifications per month to fall into the free messaging tier.
 See Sending Notifications Through Amazon SNS for more information.

 - Datadog: This method requires the creation of a Datadog API key and additional steps.
 See Sending USM Anywhere Notifications to Datadog for more information.

 - Email: This method sends the notification by email.
 You need to enter information for the email subject and enter a destination email address.
 Multiple comma-separated email addresses are possible.
 This method uses a built-in integration with the Amazon Simple Email Service (SES) function and is limited to a maximum of 200 emails per rolling 24-hour period.
 The only user-customizable information available is the email subject line.

-Note: The rolling 24-hour 200 email limit refers to all email accounts.
+Note: The rolling 24-hour, 200-email limit refers to all email accounts.
 For example, you can have a rule with multiple emails, which counts as a single email delivery.
-Alternately, if you can have several rules with several emails, each of these counts as an individual email account.
-Sensor disconnect emails do not count against this number because they are critical and are only sent out to users whose role is manager.
+Alternately, if you have several rules with several emails, each of these counts as an individual email account.
+Sensor-disconnect emails do not count against this number because they are critical and are only sent to users whose role is manager.

 In this example, the rule applies when the configured conditions happen five times every three hours.

-The notification rule has been created.
+The created rule displays in the list of rules.
 You can see it from Settings > Rules.
 See Orchestration Rules for more information.